References

 Valéry is an amateur in the traditional, most noble sense of the term.
 And as it happens, his technique sits particularly well with early French six-string guitars, like this instrument by Rémy (Limoges, c.1810) - which I restored... well, it seems ages ago.
 It is quite rare, to hear the very nature of a guitar appear so distinctively.

+If somebody deserves a little hats off here, it is indeed Brigitte Zaczek.
+Ever since we first met, she has been tirelessly supportive, just as she has always been with her students.
 When I first told her about my ludicrous idea of a book called Stauffer & Co., she paired me up with Stefan Hackl - and de facto kick-started the project.

 Hut ab, Frau B.!